-Optoelectronics has been deemed as the 21st century revolutionary technology that will create as enormous an impact as electronics did in the 20th century.
-This interdisciplinary M.Tech programme aims to generate trained professionals in the broad areas of optoelectronics and communications with an emphasis on networking technologies.
-One half of the courses are core ones and the other half are electives, that enable students to pursue areas that have their academic interest.
+Optoelectronics and Communication have been deemed as the 21st century revolutionary technologies that will create as enormous an impact as electronics did in the 20th century.
+This interdisciplinary M.Tech programme aims to generate trained professionals in the broad areas of optoelectronics and communications with an emphasis on networking, signal processing and VLSI technologies.
+One half of the courses are core papers and the other half are electives.
+This enables students to pursue areas in their areas of academic interest.
 The core courses give a strong background of science and engineering.
 These are supplemented with laboratory courses, enabling the students to take up project work in the second year.
-Graduates with training in optoelectronics and related communication technologies will be useful in industries and R&D organizations involved in the areas of Optoelectronics, telecommunication & networks.
+Students of this program undergo core training in optoelectronics, VLSI, Signal Processing and related communication technologies that have made them highly compatible and ubiquitous in leading industries and R&D organizations across the world.